ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/learning.rst

 Learning Example
 ****************

+We use here a supervised learning approach where training data are suitably labeled and the network has to learn to predict the target value of the label associated to the data samples.
-The :code:`examples/learning/train.py` script allows to train a neural network over a dataset of samples of simulated neutron stars populations.
+The :code:`examples/learning/train.py` script allows to train a neural network over a dataset of samples of simulated neutron star populations.
 Once the dataset containing the heatmaps or 2D arrays has been created, to train the network over the dataset one can run the script:

 .. code-block:: bash